fk-961/mastering_git/virtual_environments.md

 Now when someone clones a repo on their machine, all they have to do is create a new virtual environment and then run <code>pip install -r requirements.txt</code>.

 We can also specify the name of the virtual environment in the requirements file.
+Something to also note is when creating an environment it creates a folder that contains all the libraries and dependencies in it.
+I think it is best to create the environment outside our repo since we dont wanna be tracking the files through git.
+We can specify to ignore these files in .gitignore if we are sure the virtual environment's name is always going to be venv for example so we specify venv/.

 A nice example we did here is we needed the ipykernel package to run jupyter notebook which some people might not have.